 It’s rare that we ever complain about anything being too convenient, but that’s exactly what gets lots of us into financial trouble.
-When things like Uber, Amazon and iTunes are at our finger tips, it can be hard not to spend money like it’s not even real.
+When things like Uber, Amazon, and iTunes are at our fingertips, it can be hard not to spend money like it’s not even real.

 But it is real and we need to be more conscious of how we’re spending it.
-This may mean deleting some apps on your phone or unplugging at night to prevent any late night boredom shopping.
+This may mean deleting some apps on your phone or unplugging at night to prevent any late-night boredom shopping.
 The key thing is to be aware and not always do the most convenient thing if it’ll cost you in the long run.

-This was a big topic on the episode because we talked about it in two different ways.
+This was a big topic in the episode because we talked about it in two different ways.
 First, minimalism in terms of getting rid of material possessions to live a less cluttered life.
 Second, minimalism in respect to relationships and only maintaining relationships that add value to your life.

 As I mentioned near the end of the episode, after talking with Anthony I had a huge urge to go through my whole apartment and get rid of everything.
 And I did actually purge a few things from my closet and some of my junk drawers.
 It felt so freeing, so I hope you choose to try it out too, or better yet, do a minimalism challenge!